khaledh/khaledh.github.io/docs/osdev/19-tasks.md

   # add the region to the address space
   space.regions.add VMRegion(start: virtAddr, npages: pageCount)

+  # sort the regions by start address
+  space.regions = space.regions.sortedByIt(it.start)

   result = some virtAddr
 ```

 The `vmalloc` proc finds a free region in the address space, allocates physical memory, and maps it into the address space.
 It returns the virtual address of the allocated region.
+We then sort the regions by start address, so that we can easily find a free region in the future.
+(Ideally, the standard library should provide a sorted container that we can use here, but for now, we'll just sort the regions manually after adding a new one.)

 We also need a way to add existing VM regions to an address space.
 We'll need this to add the existing kernel VM regions (code/data and stack) to its address space.